team-pp-studio/VoiceTuber/README.md

 * Install required dependencies by running `conan install ./ --build missing -s build_type=Release`.
 * Now open the project directory in Visual Studio and it will automatically configure your project.

+After locally installing, you will need to copy the dependencies DLLs into the installation directory.
+You can add `-d full_deploy` to the `conan install` command to copy them outside the Conan cache and then manually copy them to the installation location.

 **Linux:**

+Building with Conan:

 * Ensure you have Conan, CMake and GCC installed.
     * Conan might not be available in your distribution repositories, but it's also available through pip.
 * Export PocketSphinx to your conan cache by running `conan export ./recipes/pocketsphinx --version 5.0.1`.